 The Daily Star recently predicted that giant leaps in artificial intelligence will lead to robots and computers muscling European soccer referees out of their jobs by 2030.
 That trend will likely hold true for sports—and referees—of all stripes.
 ESPN recently reported that even the commissioner of Major League Baseball believes that flawlessly accurate computers will soon be available to replace umpires.

 When buying flowers, consumers are now much more likely to turn to a website or their local grocery store instead of their local florist.
-The downward trend for florists is so severe, in fact, that the industry will have shed 6,200 jobs over the decade by the time 2020 rolls around, according to jobs site Monster.com.
+The downward trend for florists is so severe, in fact, that the industry shed more than 6,000 jobs from 2010 to 2020, according to jobs site Monster.com.

 Although it's been a generation since the masses dropped off film to be developed at their local drug store or one-hour photo, there are actually roughly 27,000 people still employed as photo processors.
 They largely serve customers who need digital photos edited and printed.
 But as home photo printers continue to improve and mobile-based editing technology advances, the last remaining photo processors will likely be phased out.

 You may also like: College majors that make the most money

 According to the Guardian, few jobs are more endangered than telemarketing, which the publication gives a 99% chance of falling victim to automation.
 The highly repetitive job is a perfect target for machines, but don't worry, those machines will probably find a way to call as soon as you sit down to eat dinner, as their human predecessors have always done.

 From Google Maps to Uber, people have more ways than ever to bypass traditional transportation dispatchers, who are clinging to one of the least secure jobs in existence.
 In 50 years, it's hard to imagine that young people will be able to comprehend a time when people had to call another person to schedule a ride.